Knights Templar in England

-The history of the Knights Templar in England began when the French nobleman Hughes de Payens, the founder and Grand Master of the order of the Knights Templar, visited the country in 1128 to raise men and money for the Crusades.
+The history of the Knights Templar in England began when the French nobleman Hugues de Payens, founder and grand master of the order, visited the country in 1128 to raise men and money for the Crusades.

 History

-King Henry II (1154–1189) granted the Templars land across England, including some territory by Castle Baynard on the River Fleet, where they built a round church, patterned after the Knights Templar headquarters on Temple Mount in Jerusalem.
+King Henry II (1154–1189) granted the Templars land across England, including some territory near Castle Baynard on the River Fleet, where they built a round church, patterned after the Knights Templar headquarters on Temple Mount in Jerusalem.
 The Templar estate at Cressing Temple in Essex was one of the very earliest and largest Templar estates in England.

-The Order was also given the advowson (right to nominate the clergy) of St Clement Danes.
+The order was also given the advowson of St Clement Danes.

 In 1184, the Templars' headquarters was transferred to the New Temple (Temple Church) in London where once again they built a round church, this one patterned after the Church of the Holy Sepulchre in Jerusalem.
 It was consecrated in 1185, and became the location for initiation rituals.

-1185 Hospital for Knights Templars

-In 1185 a hospital granted to the Knights Templars, for the use of sick persons, was this year founded at Newark, Nottinghamshire.
+In 1185, a hospital was founded at Newark-on-Trent and granted to the Knights Templar.

-An inventory by Geoffrey Fitz Stephen reveals that by 1185, the Order of the Knights Templar had extensive holdings in London, Hertfordshire, Essex, Kent, Warwickshire, Worcestershire, Salop, Oxfordshire, Cornwall, Lincolnshire and Yorkshire.
+An inventory by Geoffrey Fitz Stephen reveals that by 1185, the Knights Templar had extensive holdings in London, Hertfordshire, Essex, Kent, Warwickshire, Worcestershire, Salop, Oxfordshire, Cornwall, Lincolnshire and Yorkshire.
 The involvement of Templars in financial matters is highlighted by Walter of Coventry's story of Gilbert de Ogrestan, the Knight Templar accused of embezzling taxes collected in the Saladin tithe of 1188.
 He was severely punished by his contemporary Master.

 In 1200, Pope Innocent III issued a papal bull declaring the immunity of persons and goods within the houses of the Knights Templar from local laws.
 This ensured that the New Temple became a royal treasury as well as the repository for the order's accumulated revenues.
 These financial resources provided the basis for the development of the Templar's local banking facilities.

 King Richard I (1189–1199) confirmed the Templars' land holdings and granted them immunity from all pleas, suits danegeld and from murdrum and latrocinium.

 King John (1199–1216) had substantial financial dealings with the Knights Templar.
 At the time of Runnymede, not only was Aymeric de St Maur present, but King John was also resident at the Temple when the Barons first presented their demands.
 He awarded them the island of Lundy as well as land at Huntspill, Cameley, Harewood, Radnage and Northampton.

 King Henry III (1207–1272) also had substantial dealing with Templars, the king's Wardrobe being located there in 1225.
 He entrusted Templar knights with military, financial and diplomatic commissions, and even considered being buried in the Temple.
 He did in fact establish a chantry there in 1231.

 The first Templar House in England was in London.
 Early patrons included Robert de Ferrers, 2nd Earl of Derby, Bernard de Balliol, King Stephen of England and Queen Matilda.